SwedbankPay/developer.swedbankpay.com/payments/swish/after-payment.md

 ### Swish transactions

-All card specific transactions are described below.
+All Swish transactions are described below.

 ### Sales

-The `Sales` resource lists the sales transactions (one or more) on a specific payment.
+The `sales` resource lists the sales transactions (one or more) on a specific payment.

 {:.code-header}